10 signs your child might be ready for school

-Guardian’s dedicated Preschool and Kindergarten program give children the benefits of a structured daily learning program, while supporting families with the longer care hours provided in a childcare setting.
+Guardian’s dedicated two-year Preschool and Kindergarten program give children the benefits of a structured daily learning program, while supporting families with the longer care hours provided in a childcare setting.

 So, for parents who are unsure about whether to send their child to primary school next year, a childcare preschool program can help bridge that uncertainty.

 Most of all, it’s important to remember that being ready to start school is not so much about academic outcomes, as it is about social and emotional readiness.
 Remember, your child is unique, rich in potential, and is developing at their own rate.
-When your child is ready the transition to school is sure to be a happy and positive one.
+When your child is ready, the transition to school is likely to be a happy and positive one.
 We’re here to help your child and your family get the most out of this time.

 Looking for the right Childcare Centre for your Family?

 Submit your details and a member of our Concierge Team will be in touch to discuss what you need and how we can help you experience something more than childcare.